 It’s Not Just Gum

 These days, xylitol is in far more products than sugarless chewing gum.
 Today the ubiquitous sugar substitute can be in anything from cupcakes to toothpaste.
-You can buy it in granulated form to bake with, as a sweetener for cereals and beverages.
-It’s in pastilles, mints, candy, sugar-free baked goods, sugar-free Jello, chewable vitamins, omega-3 supplements, powdered protein, cough drops, nasal sprays , dental rinses, toothpaste, nicotene gum; the list goes on.
+You can buy it in the granulated form to bake with, as a sweetener for cereals and beverages.
+It’s in peanut butter, pastilles, mints, candy, sugar-free baked goods, sugar-free soft drinks, sugar-free Jello, chewable vitamins, omega-3 supplements, powdered protein, cough drops, nasal sprays, dental rinses, toothpaste, nicotine gum, and prescription medication; the list goes on.

-Patty Khuly author and veterinarian cautions, “What’s worse (for veterinarians, especially) is that the human versions of many drugs, especially the children’s elixirs, are now being formulated with xylitol for greater pediatric palatability.
+Patty Khuly, author and veterinarian, cautions, “What’s worse (for veterinarians, especially) are that the human versions of many drugs, especially the children’s elixirs, are now being formulated with xylitol for greater pediatric palatability.
 Unfortunately, these lower-dose preparations are exactly what some of our smaller patients require.
 Because there are no animal equivalents for many drugs we use every day, kids’ drugs are often the next best thing.”

 Mouthwash for Dogs?

-It’s difficult to believe, but xylitol is also in a mouthwash for pets.
+It isn’t easy to believe, but xylitol is also in mouthwash for pets.
 Aquadent marketed for canine oral care is mixed in their drinking water to provide antibacterial benefits.
-Frankly, I’d much rather have the bacteria.
-The bottle contains 2.5 grams of xylitol as well in small packets, enough to kill a dog.
-The problem with this product is that a dog could find the bottle and chew it up, drinking the undiluted product could easily be poisoned.
+Frankly, I’d much rather have the bacteria because the bottle formula contains 2.5 grams of xylitol as well in small packets – enough to kill a dog.

 Xylitol even is impregnated in fabric for a “cooling” effect.
-Ask a veterinarian whether a dog could be harmed by eating xylitol-containing fabric, not even veterinary toxicologists can answer that one.
-With the number of products containing xylitol growing, as is the number of poisoning cases, if you have a dog it would be wise to read the ingredient list of items in your home.
+Ask a veterinarian whether a dog could be harmed by chewing a xylitol-containing bed, and not even veterinary toxicologists can answer that one.
+With the number of products containing xylitol growing, as is the number of poisoning cases, if you have a dog, it would be wise to read the ingredient list of items in your home.

 Just One or Two Pieces

+Just how much xylitol can kill a dog?
 Simple answer – hardly any.
 It takes very little xylitol to cause signs of toxicity in dogs.
 The ASPCA Animal Poison Control Center (APCC) has reported that dogs ingesting greater than 0.1 g/kg of xylitol should be considered at risk.
-At doses exceeding 0.5 g/kg, there is risk of liver failure (hepatic necrosis) and other more serious effects.
+There is a risk of liver failure at doses exceeding 0.5 g/kg (hepatic necrosis) and other more serious effects.

 It is often difficult to determine exactly how many grams of xylitol were ingested.
 Although the xylitol content is more commonly listed on food products, this is not the case with many chewing gums.
 In general, it is estimated that one or two pieces of gum could cause a dangerous drop in blood sugar in a 20 lb dog.
-For example, a Terrier named Ladybug Graham who weighed 9.8 lbs died from eating just one piece of gum.
+For example, a Terrier named Ladybug Graham, who weighed 9.8 lbs, died from eating just one gum piece.
 One piece.

 Signs & Symptoms

-Vomiting is usually the first sign of toxicity and then in 30-60 minutes hypoglycemia can occur.
+Vomiting is usually the first sign of toxicity, and then in 30-60 minutes, hypoglycemia can occur.
 The signs of hypoglycemia can be lethargy, ataxia (stumbling around), collapse, and seizure.
-In cases where gum with xylitol was ingested the hypoglycemia may be delayed for up to 12 hours.
-In severe over doses some dogs do not display the signs of hypoglycemia prior to the onset of liver failure (hepatic necrosis).
-Instead lethargy and vomiting occurred 9-72 hours after exposure.
-They developed petechia (small spots of bleeding on the skin and mucus membranes like gums), echymosis (larger spots of bleeding seen on the skin and mucus membranes), and gastric hemorrhage (bleeding in the stomach).
+In cases where gum with xylitol was ingested, the hypoglycemia may be delayed for up to 12 hours.
+Some dogs do not display hypoglycemia signs in severe overdoses before the onset of liver failure (hepatic necrosis).
+Instead, lethargy and vomiting occurred 9-72 hours after exposure.
+They developed petechia (small spots of bleeding on the skin and mucous membranes like gums), ecchymosis (larger spots of bleeding seen on the skin and mucous membranes), and gastric hemorrhage (bleeding in the stomach).

-In a nutshell – generally speaking, not good.
+In a nutshell – generally speaking – the prognosis is not very good.
 The prognosis is good for uncomplicated hypoglycemia when treatment can be instituted promptly.
 Liver failure and bleeding disorders generally carry a poor prognosis.
 Dogs that develop stupor or coma have a grave prognosis.
 In other words, they’re screwed.

 Poisoned Pets’ Opinion